sparamona/binbot/UI_WIREFRAME.md

 #### Right Panel (40% width) - Current Bin View
 - **Current Bin Contents**: Primary focus showing live view of active bin
   - Shows up to 5 items with newest/changed items highlighted
+  - **Image indicators**: 📷 icon next to items that have associated images
   - Refresh button to update contents
   - "Full List" button to see all items in modal
+  - **Add Image** button to associate images with bin or items
+  - **Gallery** button to view all images in current bin
-  - Total item count and last updated timestamp
+  - Total item count and image count displayed
   - Auto-updates when operations affect the displayed bin

 - **Current Context**: Shows session state and working bin